 These can be helpful for financing ongoing expenses.
 Plus, some cards come with rewards and perks when you spend, such as airline miles or cashback.

 The downside is they usually have higher interest rates and fees than other loan types.
 Additionally, approval can require good credit, a minimum time in business, and proof of a certain amount of annual income.

-See the best business credit cards of 2019.
+See the best business credit cards right now.